 This technique is a great way of reducing the load or how hard your compressor works, giving you the ability to allow it to operate at a lower duty cycle safely and whilst delivering the CFM requirements of your air tool.

-This is a key consideration as the length of time the compressor runs for and the amount of time it spends idle (cooling down and not operating) have these duty cycle limits which are specified by your air compressors manufacturer.
+This is a key consideration as the length of time the compressor runs, and the amount of time it spends idle (cooling down and not operating), have these duty cycle limits which are specified by your air compressors manufacturer.
 Operating a compressor outside its specified duty cycle runs the risk of causing permanent damage or even failure to the air compressor pump and motor.